delattr/rl-maze/readme.md

 # Reinforcement Learning: Solve a Maze
-This application solves a maze uisng Q-learing algorithme.
+This application solves a maze uisng Q-learning algorithme.

 Maze is randomly generated each time.